grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 With just the sail above water, the *Prospect* could still run on the diesel engines and would be harder to spot on radar.
 Still, any modern radar unit would likely be good enough to track even the much smaller target of the sail alone.
 This move was a practical step, but not a permanent solution.

 Percy climbed up to the bridge.
-Nothing had changed above-decks except the main the lookout ring was the much-smaller Owen, and the sound of the water rushing past the boat was much louder and closer now.
+Nothing had changed above-decks except the man the lookout ring was the much-smaller Owen, and the sound of the water rushing past the boat was much louder and closer now.
 She looked over the side of the sail and right down into the black liquid cut by white wake rendered a pale gray by the dim star light.
 With most of the boat underwater, it made it look from her perspective like the small sail she rode atop of was all there was to her vessel.
 It made her feel small and exposed under that immense dome of stars.

 It was also quieter since the engines were now muffled by the meter or so of water covering them.
 That didn't diminish the bass rumble that escaped from the exhaust plume streaming up from the open pipes behind her, but the more atmospheric bass resonance she was used to when the ran on the surface was gone.
 It felt peaceful.
 Or at least peaceful in perspective.
 Or as peaceful as you could expect when being driven along at a clip by huge engines deriving their power from contained and directed explosions.